|

 The Black Forest region is made up of tons of small towns.
 Any would make an ideal base for your journey, depending on what you’re looking for.
 All of the little towns in this beautiful region are warm and welcoming but are also distinct from one another.

 Freiburg im Breisgau is known as the Capital of the Black Forest.
 It’s a vibrant university town, home to the famous University of Freiburg (Albert-Ludwigs-Universität), that is also known for its Gothic and modern architecture as seen in the Old Town’s picturesque streets.
-It’s the ideal spot to stay for a couple of days if you’re looking for a more lively atmosphere that also has a historic feel.
-Some important landmarks include the Freiburg Minster in the cathedral square and Schlossberg, an outlook with panoramic views of Freiburg’s red-tiled roofs.
+It’s the ideal spot to stay for a couple of days if you’re looking for a livelier atmosphere that also has a historic feel.
+Some important landmarks include the Freiburg Cathedral and Schlossberg, an outlook with panoramic views of Freiburg’s red-tiled roofs.

 Another great place to stay is Triberg.
 Triberg is a smaller town that’s closely associated with the famous Black Forest cuckoo clocks.
 In fact, you can find the world’s biggest cuckoo clock here!